jonbeebe/jonbeebe.github.io/_posts/2016-02-12-plain-text-notes.md

 ### Media and attachments

-This is something that was good about Evernote, and is surprisingly easy to duplicate with my current setup.
+This is one of the big selling points of Evernote, and is surprisingly easy to duplicate with my current setup.
 In my top-level folder, I have sub-folders for Media and Attachments.
 Since I save my notes as Markdown, I can easily embed images, videos, and links as I would when writing a blog post.

     ![My Image](../Media/2016-02-12-my-image.jpg)